Prox-C/Prox-C/README.md

 ## <img src="/assets/team.png" width="20"> Stuff I do

-Currently, I am a sophomore at <a href="https://www.facebook.com/DuqnetVipGamingTacloban?mibextid=ZbWKwL"> Eastern Visayas State University </a> where I'm pursuing a degree in **Information Technology** studying standard development practices and paradigms to further enhance my crafts.
+Currently, I am a sophomore at <a href="https://www.facebook.com/DuqnetVipGamingTacloban?mibextid=ZbWKwL"> Eastern Visayas State University </a> where I'm pursuing a degree in **Information Technology** studying industry-standard practices to further enhance my crafts.
 My belief in project-based learning aids in this pursuit, ensuring practical application and hands-on experience.

 <details>
 <summary> Work in progress </summary><br>